 Testing Dates, Application Deadlines and Fees

-HRPA has a Late Transcript Policy that allows individuals to register for the CKE before submitting final grades for the required courses.
-A transcript with the courses completed to date must be submitted at the time of registration, however final grades for courses still in progress can be submitted by the late transcript deadline.
-For more information view HRPA's Late Transcript Policy and Form (PDF).
+HRPA has a Transcript Submission Policy that allows individuals to register for the CKE before submitting final grades for the required courses.
+A transcript with the courses completed to date must be submitted at the time of registration, however final grades for courses still in progress can be submitted by the transcript deadline date of October 2, 2015..
+For more information view HRPA's Transcript Policy and Form (PDF).

 Registration deadlines fall approximately eight weeks prior to the exam date.
 Applicants are responsible for knowing the registration deadlines.
-Applicants may register for the CKE online only.
+Applicants may register for the CKE1 online only.

 The cost to register for the CKE is $275 + HST.
 There is a 3-day late registration period after the registration deadline during which members may register for the exam for an additional fee of $75.00 + HST.

 As of October 29, 2014, members who successfully complete the CKE are granted the CHRP designation.
 As of Spring 2016, the CHRP designation will also require successful completion of a Job Ready program, and as of Summer 2016, an HR law exam must also be successfully completed.
 Members with the CHRP designation must maintain their membership in HRPA and must meet the ongoing continuing professional development (CPD) requirement in order to maintain the designation.